 The Gambling Commission is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 (opens in new tab) standard, due to the non-compliances and exemptions listed as follows:
+This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 (opens in new tab) AA standard.

 - PDF's published after September 2018 may not be fully accessible in a number of ways including missing text alternatives and missing document structure.
 However, every effort has been made to provide these in HTML format and we provide messaging around these so users can request an accessible format.

 How we tested this website

 We use the Web Content Accessibility Guidelines (WCAG) version 2.1 level A and level AA to test how accessible gamblingcommission.gov.uk is.